AdobeDocs/commerce-php/src/pages/development/payments-integrations/vault/customer-stored-payments.md

 ---
 title: Display the stored information
-description: Display stored tokens in the customer account and allow customers to remove tokens
+description: Learn how to display stored tokens in the customer account and allow customers to remove tokens.
 ---

 # Display the stored information